Robustness of Polynomial Stability with Respect to Sampling

 The paper is organized as follows.
 Section~\ref{sec:preliminaries} contains preliminaries on polynomial stability of $C_0$-semigroups and Riesz-spectral operators.
-In Section~\ref{sec:SDS}, we present the main result of this paper and introduce the discretized system for the proof.
+In Section~\ref{sec:SDS}, we present the main result and introduce the discretized system for its proof.
 Section~\ref{sec:resolvent_cond} is devoted to resolvent conditions for stability.
 To apply these conditions to the discretized system, we investigate the spectrum of $\Delta(\tau)$ in Section~\ref{sec:spectrum}.
 Section~\ref{sec:resolvent_discretized_sys} completes the proof of the main result with the help of the resolvent conditions for stability.
-To illustrate the theoretical results, we study a wave equation in Section~\ref{sec:wave_eq}.
+To illustrate the theoretical result, we study a wave equation in Section~\ref{sec:wave_eq}.
 The conclusion is given in Section~\ref{sec:conclusion}.